 Avoid buying everything brand new and consider pre-loved items from sites such as www.sellmywedding.co.uk.
 You could also save on electricity and turn your venue into a super romantic one by introducing lots and lots of candles.
 Tealights, for example, look beautiful in recycled kitchen items such as old jam jars and wide glass bottles.

-I am a Snowdonia Anglesey & North Wales Wedding Photographer based near Llangollen in glorious North Wales.
-I cover the whole of the UK in a natural, relaxed & emotive style.
+I’m Babs, a Wales Wedding & Elopement Photographer based near Llangollen in the Berwyn Range.
+I photograph weddings & elopements across the whole of the UK in a natural, relaxed & emotive style.
 Being eco-friendly in business is pretty important to me.
 I only use rechargeable batteries and have chosen not to have any printed promotional materials.
 If you order products from me they are printed on FSC approved papers & albums and I try to use local suppliers whenever I can to keep carbon footprints to a minimum.

-If you are currently planning an eco-friendly wedding and are looking for a wedding photographer, do get in touch! xoxo
+If you are currently planning an eco-friendly wedding and are looking for a wedding photographer, contact me!

 Currently looking for a wedding photographer but not sure if you’re getting a good deal?
 How much should a Wedding Photographer cost?

-Looking for a wedding venue in North Wales but haven’t quite decided yet?
+Planning a wedding in Wales but not sure which venue suits you best?
 My favourite wedding venues in North Wales.